Galyaishh/unsend-detector/README.md

 ## Limitations

 - Only works with Instagram bubble notifications.
-- May not capture every deleted message if the app does not receive the notification.
+- May not capture every deleted message if the app does not receive the notification (e.g., if Instagram was in use at the same moment).
 - Does not support other messaging apps (e.g., WhatsApp, Messenger).

 ## Disclaimer